-Alan Blackwell is Reader in Interdisciplinary Design at the University of Cambridge Computer Laboratory, having prior qualifications in professional engineering, computing and experimental psychology.
+Alan Blackwell is Professor in Interdisciplinary Design at the University of Cambridge Computer Laboratory, having prior qualifications in professional engineering, computing and experimental psychology.

 He has more than 30 years’ experience of designing industrial systems, electronic and software products, including periods as a design consultant, researcher and lead product designer for a wide variety of companies.
 He has taught design courses and supervised postgraduate design research students in computing, architecture, psychology, languages, music and engineering.
 He is a Fellow of Darwin College, and Co-director of the Crucible network for research in interdisciplinary design.